jamesrhester/PyFormatTransformer/nx_format_adapter.py.rst

 be used/set.
 An attribute of a named field is provided by appending an '@' sign and the attribute name.

-An asterisk (*) means that the value should be attached to the group itself (as for NXtransformations groups).
 An empty name means that the values are those of the group name itself.

 Following these location descriptions we have two functions that are applied to values before output, and after input, to allow transformations.
 If